istio/istio.io/content/docs/ops/traffic-management/deploy-guidelines/index.md

 Visibility of a Kubernetes `Service` can similarly be controlled using the `networking.istio.io/exportTo` annotation.
 {{< /tip >}}

-The visibility of a `DestinationRule` resource in a particular namespace, however, does not guarantee it will be used.
-Exporting a destination rule to other namespaces enables it to be used in those namespaces, but to actually be applied during a request the namespace also needs to be on the following destination rule lookup path:
+The visibility of a `DestinationRule` resource in a particular namespace does not guarantee it will be used.
+Exporting a destination rule to other namespaces enables it to be used in those namespaces, but to actually be applied during a request the namespace also needs to be on the destination rule lookup path:

 1. client namespace
 1. service namespace